 Note: For security, Aspera recommends denying incoming and outgoing transfers globally, then allowing transfers by individual users, as needed.
-For a compilation of server security best practices, see "Aspera Ecosystem Security Best Practices" on page 346.

 Configuration methods: These instructions describe how to manually modify aspera.conf.
 You can also add and edit these parameters using asconfigurator commands.
-For more information on using asconfigurator, see "User, Group and Default Configurations" on page 328 and run the following command to retrieve a complete default aspera.conf that includes the asconfigurator syntax for each setting:
+For more information on using asconfigurator, see "User, Group and Default Configurations" on page 442 and run the following command to retrieve a complete default aspera.conf that includes the asconfigurator syntax for each setting: